-If you need help proving liability in your Toronto premises liability case when pursuing compensation through your claim, you would benefit from the help of a skilled premises liability lawyer.
+If you need help proving liability in your Toronto premises liability case when pursuing compensation through your claim, you might benefit from the help of a Toronto premises liability lawyer.
 They can explain all necessary elements of negligence that will come up in your case in order to help you obtain the compensation you deserve.

 Once a hazard has been proven, a person needs to show that the premises owner, occupier of the company, or person who maintains that property did not take reasonable steps to protect people from that hazard.
 These considerations of protection would include the following: